 This post may contain affiliate links.
 Read my disclosure policy.

-Hawaiian Pizza has the sweet and salty combination of pineapple and ham, of course, paired with plenty of mozzarella cheese, which is nearly impossible to resist.
-Give it a sprinkle of smoky bacon to really put those flavors over the top.
-You can start with my super simple no-knead gluten free pizza dough, or your favorite recipe or pre-made crust, making it a flexible meal every family can enjoy and everyone will love.
+If you love salty-sweet and savory flavors, then Hawaiian Pizza is nearly impossible to resist.
+It features the combination of pineapple and ham paired with plenty of mozzarella cheese, and a sprinkle of smoky bacon puts those flavors over the top.
+You can start with my super simple no-knead gluten free pizza dough, or your favorite recipe or pre-made crust.

 I know this is a polarizing topic, but what do you think about pineapple on pizza?